cuayahuitl/SimpleDS/README.md

 DemonstrationsFile=Pointer to training instances from demonstrations (models/demonstrations.arff)

+MinimumProbability=Minimum probability (>=0) for probable actions considered for action-selection

 SlotsToConfirm=Number of slots to confirm (positive integer, e.g. 3)

+OutputPath=The directory where the output files (policy and metrics) will be stored

 NoiseLevel=Scores under this level (<=0.2) would receive distorsion to model noisy recognition